Development

 #Hot Reloading

-We've tried to make compiling your apps as fast as possible, but when coming from the 'make a change; hit refresh'-world of PHP development that we all love, compiling apps can feel like a slow and time-consuming process.
+We've tried to make compiling your apps as fast as possible, but when coming from the 'make a change; hit refresh'-world of typical browser-based PHP development that we all love, compiling apps can feel like a slow and time-consuming process.

 Hot reloading aims to make your app development experience feel just like home.